chunnel.co.uk › Pets

 What you need to take a dog or pet to France

-- Tapeworm treatment for return: for coming back into the UK, dogs need a tapeworm treatment given by a vet within a set time window before arrival.
+• Tapeworm treatment (dogs only, for the UK return).
+Given by a vet within a set time window before you re-enter the UK.

 How pet check-in works at Folkestone

-- On arrival at Folkestone, follow the signs to the Pet Reception building.
+2. On arrival, follow the signs to the Pet Reception building.

-- Staff scan your pet's microchip and check the Animal Health Certificate and rabies record.
+3. Staff scan your pet's microchip and check the documents.

 Why the Eurotunnel is better than the ferry for dogs

-For most dog owners, the tunnel wins over the ferry.
+For most owners the tunnel is the easier, calmer option for a dog.
 Your dog stays with you in the car the whole time, the crossing is just 35 minutes rather than 90 or more, and there is a pet exercise area at the terminal.
-On many ferries, pets must stay in the car on a lower deck or in kennels away from you, which can be stressful for both of you.
-If you do want to compare, see Channel Tunnel or ferry.
+On many ferries a pet has to stay in the vehicle on a lower deck or in a kennel during the sailing, away from you.
+For a full comparison of the two crossings, see our Channel Tunnel or ferry guide.

 Which pets can travel on the Eurotunnel?